craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Underdark/Locations & Holdings/Forgehome.md

 ### Background
 Forgehome is one of the largest settlements on this side of the surface, and primarily acts as a mining town.
 Forgehome is an extended outpost of [[Dwarven Kingdom Jammu]] & the [[Darnt Hillkeep]], although they are an autonomous city-state by law.

-When it was created, Forgehome was designed as a temporary settlement that would act in-between the [[Darnt Hillkeep]] or other members of the surface and [[#Deepreach]], though the latter's demise would leave Forgehome to uptake their responsibilities, and become expansive and permanent.
+When it was created in the early 20s, Forgehome was designed as a temporary settlement that would act in-between the [[Darnt Hillkeep]] or other members of the surface and [[#Deepreach]], though eventually the latter's demise would leave Forgehome to uptake their responsibilities - becoming a expansive and permanent city.

 ## Important Places & Symbolism
 #### The Dry Moat